Russian alphabet: vowels Я, Ё, Ю, Е, И

 Ы ы [y] – И и [ee] (like ‘ée’ in ‘free’)

-The audio includes all the letters of the today’s lesson and a little test: I pronounce a vowel, your task is to pronounce its pair.
+The audio of this lesson includes all the letters above and a little test: I pronounce a vowel, your task is to pronounce its pair.